Now Hiring: SCA Senior Policy Analyst

 • The proven ability to establish and maintain effective working relationships with a broad range of people and groups, including elected officials and their staff;

 • Exceptionally strong communications skills, both oral and written.
-Must be able to effectively convey complex information in an understandable manner;
+Must be able to effectively convey complex information in an understandable manner.
+Must be able to communicate with a broad range of audiences and be able to organize effective presentations to synthesize and communicate technical information in an understandable and clear manner;

-• Familiarity with major regional political issues such as water quality, solid waste management, climate change, growth management, transportation, housing and homelessness, watershed protection, finance and revenue, and governance;
+• Familiarity with major regional political issues such as growth management, transportation, housing and homelessness, watershed protection, finance and revenue, and governance;

-• Background and experience working with elected officials, including local elected officials.
+• Extensive background and experience working with elected officials, including local elected officials.

 WORK SCHEDULE:

-The Policy Analyst position is exempt from the provisions of the Fair Labor Standards Act, and is not overtime eligible.
+The Senior Policy Analyst position is exempt from the provisions of the Fair Labor Standards Act, and is not overtime eligible.
 The typical workweek is 40 hours per week, Monday – Friday.
 An ability to cover evening, early morning, and occasional weekend meetings as needed is required for the position.
-Must have a valid driver’s license, and a reliable, insured vehicle, and be willing and able to travel throughout King County for meetings.
+Must have a valid driver’s license and be willing and able to travel throughout the county for meetings.
 Infrequent overnight travel may be required.

-SALARY AND BENEFITS: Salary $67, 925 – $83,539.
+Starting Salary: $90,000 – $105,000, with potential for an increase upon successful completion of six months of service.
 SCA pays 100% of medical, dental, and vision premiums for eligible employees.
-SCA participates in the Washington State Department of Retirement Systems PERS Pension program.
 Extremely generous vacation and paid sick leave.

 SCA follows an equal opportunity employment policy and employs personnel without regard to race, creed, color, ethnicity, national origin, religion, sex, sexual orientation, gender expression, age, physical or mental ability, veteran status, military obligations, and marital status.